byverdu/byverdu.github.io/Curriculum.md

 ## Pre-Makers

-Before attending to Makers Academy I have been working as a Chef for more than ten years in all kind of  restaurants and hotels in Spain and United Kingdom.
+Before attending Makers Academy I have been working as a Chef for more than ten years in all kind of restaurants and hotels in Spain and the United Kingdom.

 ## Other Degrees non related.

+1. Spanish Science degree.
+2. Two years course in [Mey's Hoffman](http://www.hofmann-bcn.com/en/mey-hofmann.html) restaurant.